S-StrenousTalker11/SecondRepository/README.md

 To pull the change from GitHub into our local project, we can use the pull command.
  - git pull origin main --> Pulling the changes from the main branch in the repository on GitHub into the main branch in the local

+# Gitignore

+ Gitignore is a file that is used to ignore certain files and directories in a project.
+This is useful when you don't want to track certain files in your project.
+For example, if you have a project that uses a lot of images, you might not want to track all of them in your project.
+You can add the path to the images in the .gitignore file and Git will ignore them.

+# Git Tagging

+ Git tagging is a way to mark a specific point in the commit history.
+It is used to mark a release or a milestone in the project.

+# Git Stashing

+ Git stashing is a way to save the changes you have made in your working directory so that you can come back to them later.

+# Fixing Mistakes

+ There can be occasions where we add a change to the staging area, and we want to remove it.
+Similarly, there can be occasions where we want to remove a commit from the commit history.
+This can be achieved by using the following commands:
+ - git reset HEAD~1 --> This command is used to remove the last commit from the commit history.
+ - git reset HEAD~n --> This command is used to remove the last n commits from the commit history.
+ - git reset --hard --> This command is used to remove all the changes from the staging area and the working directory.
+ - git reset --soft --> This command is used to remove all the changes from the staging area, but the changes are still in the working directory.
+ - git reset --mixed --> This command is used to remove all the changes from the staging area, but the changes are still in the working directory.
+ - git revert HEAD --> This command is used to remove the last commit from the commit history.
+ - git revert HEAD~n --> This command is used to remove the last n commits from the commit history.

+ Removing staged changes(git add)
+  - git reset <-FileName-> --> This command is used to remove a file from the staging area.
+  - git reset . --> This command is used to remove all the files from the staging area.

+ Removing committed changes using commit hash
+  Every commit has a hash that is unique to it.
+We can also remove committed changes using this unique hash

+  - git reset <-commit hash-> --> This command is used to remove a commit from the commit history.
+  - git reset <- commit hash-> --hard --> This command is used to remove a commit from the commit history and also remove all the changes from th staging area and the working directory.

+  We can learn of the commit hash by using the following command: git log.